mohamed-ennahdi/objectmorph/README.md

 ## objectmorph-renderer

-This module  is built upon J2HTML framework, with an orchestration of the aforementionned module, with the aim to construct HTML pages based on Java source code elements.
+This module  is built upon J2HTML, (PlainDraggable)[https://github.com/anseki/plain-draggable], and (LeaderLine)[https://github.com/anseki/leader-line] frameworks, with an orchestration of the aforementionned module, with the aim to construct HTML pages based on Java source code elements.

 ## objectmorph-app